 We have taken care to ensure that materials purchased, like furniture, for use in the Catholic Ecology Center were either reclaimed or made from recycled materials.
 Our Holy Hen House was built using reclaimed, salvaged and recycled materials.

 Our purchase of the Catholic Ecology Center land ensured this amazing property would not be turned into subdivisions.
 We routinely monitor wildlife populations and ecosystem health including water quality.

-The Catholic Ecology Center is in the process of installing a solar array on the main CEC building addition.
+The Catholic Ecology Center is installing a 14kW solar array on the main CEC building addition.
 Geothermal heating and cooling systems will be used both in the new addition and existing main building.

 CEC Executive Director Joe Meyer was named a Notable Leader in Sustainability in 2023 by BizTimes Milwaukee.